samueljoy1999/GPU-ADDA/readme.txt

 4. Login (login.html)
    This is the login page, this page is backed by validating functions written in jQuery

-All the html files are inside the folder (GPU ADDA), all the js files are inside the script folder, jQuery script is inside the library folder and all the images are inside the image folder.
+All the html files are inside the folder (GPU ADDA), all the js files are inside the script folder, jQuery script is inside the library folder, all the images are inside the image folder and all the CSS files are inside the CSS folder.